 Under Florida law, even if you were partially at fault for a collision with a truck, you may still be able to collect substantial damages to remedy your losses and injuries.
-Your damages will be reduced in proportion to your level of fault, but they will not be eliminated.
+If you are found to be 50% or less at fault for your accident, your damages will be reduced in proportion to your level of fault.
+If you are 51% or more at fault, your recovery will be barred entirely.
 At Kogan & DiSalvo in South Florida, we represent drivers injured in accidents with trucks and other large commercial vehicles.

 We recommend that you consult with a truck accident lawyer before you assume that your partial responsibility for the accident will prevent you from recovering compensation.
 The liability insurers that cover truckers and trucking companies want you to believe that partial fault is fatal to your claim.
 Our dedicated accident lawyers will examine the evidence in your case and fight back against those insurers to get you the compensation you need to rebuild your life.

 Insurance companies and courts will examine the evidence to determine if one or both parties acted negligently.
 That evidence can include:

 Where there is conflicting evidence, a jury or other factfinder will be charged with determining each party’s relative fault.
 In that case, your lawyer’s skills and experience will be critical to convincing a jury that the truck driver was primarily or entirely responsible for the collision.

 Fault will be a factor in determining liability only if the party’s negligence were the actual and proximate cause of the accident and resulting injuries.
 For example, a motorist might have been speeding before a truck collision.
 However, if that had nothing to do with the accident, a jury might be instructed not to consider speeding in determining relative fault.

 Again, a truck accident lawyer will be critical in demonstrating how each party was or was not negligent and whether their actions caused the accident and any resulting losses and injuries.